haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/5_Exercise/5_Exericse_final_expression.png)

-16. Open once more *Reclassify by table* and select the suitable areas layer as the input.
+16. Open once more *Reclassify by table* and select the result from step 15 layer as the input.
 Reclassify the layer so to have 4 classes so that one represents unsuitable values (0) and others have interval of 1 (with rank values 0, 1, 2, 3, see the figure below)

 ![](https://github.com/rowan8k/fundamentals-of-gis/blob/master/Assets/5_Exercise/5_Exericse_final_classifications.png?raw=true)